pietervdvn/ALGT/src/Assets/Manual/Manual/4Concepts.md

 ### Parser interpretation

-Abstract representation of an arbitrary language
+Abstract interpretation of an arbitrary language
 -------------------------------------------------

-Abstract interpretation stuff

 ### Representation